Influenza A Virus Vaccine (H5N1)

 Local: Itching at injection site (2%), burning sensation at injection site (1%)

 Miscellaneous: Fever (5%)

-<1% (Limited to important or life-threatening): Celiac disease, cerebrovascular accident, convulsions, cranial nerve palsy (IV), Crohn’s disease, erythema nodosum, facial paralysis, giant-cell arteritis, hepatitis, malignant neoplasm of thyroid, organ transplant rejection (corneal), polymyalgia rheumatica, psoriasis, pulmonary embolism, radiculopathy, rheumatoid arthritis, rheumatoid lung
+<1%: Celiac disease, cerebrovascular accident, convulsions, cranial nerve palsy (IV), Crohn’s disease, erythema nodosum, facial paralysis, giant-cell arteritis, hepatitis, injection site reaction, malignant neoplasm of thyroid, organ transplant rejection (corneal), polymyalgia rheumatica, psoriasis, pulmonary embolism, radiculopathy, rheumatoid arthritis, rheumatoid lung, skin rash

 Concerns related to adverse effects:

 • Anaphylactoid/hypersensitivity reactions: Immediate treatment (including epinephrine 1 mg/mL) for anaphylactoid and/or hypersensitivity reactions should be available during vaccine use (ACIP [Kroger 2017]).

 • Syncope: Syncope has been reported with use of injectable vaccines and may be accompanied by transient visual disturbances, weakness, or tonic-clonic movements.
 Procedures should be in place to avoid injuries from falling and to restore cerebral perfusion if syncope occurs (ACIP [Kroger 2017]).

 • Acute illness: The decision to administer or delay vaccination because of current or recent febrile illness depends on the severity of symptoms and the etiology of the disease.
 Defer administration in patients with moderate or severe acute illness (with or without fever); vaccination should not be delayed for patients with mild acute illness (with or without fever) (ACIP [Kroger 2017]).